-is always looking for bright and motivated students from a diverse set
+Our lab is always looking for bright and motivated students from all backgrounds.
+Our research is multidisciplinary across several layers

-mainly focus on improving the security and privacy of computing systems.
+of the computing stack including hardware, architecture, systems, and software with the main focus on improving the security and privacy of computing systems.

 Read more about our lab